-The Pyrostegia venusta goes by varieties of common names such as flame vine, golden shower, orange trumpet creeper, flame flower, and flaming trumpet.
+The Pyrostegia venusta goes by a variety of common names such as flame vine, cow itch vine, hummingbird vine, golden shower, orange trumpet creeper, flame flower, and flaming trumpet.
 It is also synonymous with Bignonia ignea and Bignonia venusta.
 This plant belongs under the Bignoniaceae family, a family of many famous flowering vines including the Campsis radicans.

 The orange trumpet creepers are fast-growing woody vines that spread through different areas.
 In a span of 2 to 5 years after establishment, the vine extends from 8 to 12 meters high and 1.5 to 2.5 meters wide.
 Aside from its vast growth, it has tendrils that help it reach places and expand horizons with the assistance of supporting structures.
 Moreover, it is an evergreen plant which makes it a great addition to vertical landscapes and other landscape functions.

 The foliage of this flamevine consists of 2 to 3 ovate leaflets, which grow from 4 to 8 cm long and 2 to 4.5 cm wide.
 They are waxy, oval, and pointed leaflets attached to a slender stem.
 Also, the leaves change their colors from green to reddish-orange when winter comes.